-2009 JOHN DEERE AWARD Wilkersons among 10 national families ranked 'Outstanding Young Farmers'

-REND LAKE COLLEGE NEWS RELEASE MARCH 2009
+2009 JOHN DEERE AWARD Wilkersons among 10 national families ranked 'Outstanding Young Farmers' REND LAKE COLLEGE NEWS RELEASE MARCH 2009 were the only nominees from Illinois.

 EUGENE, Oreg. - Hard work and a passion for farming have earned Terry Wilkerson the right to call himself one of the nation's most outstanding young farmers of 2009.